 Idaho Waterfalls hint at this state’s balance between its agricultural reputation and wild nature.
 As you can see from the waterfall map above, we’ve managed to see a sampling of such waterfalls scattered in the Snake River Plains to the south and the Idaho Panhandle to the north.

-In our visits to this state, our preconceived notions of what we expected to see were shattered.
+In our visits to this state’s waterfalls, our preconceived notions of what we expected to see were shattered.
 On the one hand, we saw greenery when we passed through the state en route to Yellowstone.
 On the other hand, we saw a surprising amount of desert and desolation (even volcanic landscapes at the Craters of the Moon National Monument) throughout the majority of the southern part of the state, especially along the Snake River.
-Even a visit to the state’s capital in Boise surprised us with its downtown area where we swore it had more of a young, almost Portland or Seattle like vibe.
-Meanwhile, two hours further to the east, we saw city of Twin Falls doing its juggling act between tourist attraction, industry, sprawling suburbs, and agriculture.

-Indeed, there’s lots to be seen and explored in the state, and we’re well aware that we’ve only scratched the surface of what’s possible here.
-So we expect to augment this page with more waterfalls with each trip to and through this state…
+Indeed, there’s lots to be seen and explored in Idaho, and we’re well aware that we’ve only scratched the surface of what’s possible here.
+So we expect to augment this page with more Idaho Waterfalls with each trip to and through this state…

 Most Recent Waterfall Write-ups